From the ground up, construction relies on compressed air. From framing a home to the finishing trim work, you'll need a compressor.

 These units are popular with race teams, show cars, and RV owners.
 They are hardwired into a vehicle's DC voltage system and provide a lot of air while taking up very little room.

-The continuous duty units can inflate tires 37" and larger- something the smaller inflators can't handle.
+The continuous duty compressors can inflate tires 37" and larger- something the smaller inflators can't handle.
 These are also the units found in show cars that "hop", and in race team support vehicles.

-Several are available in kit form that include everything you need to install the unit in your vehicle: hoses, gauges, cables & controls.
+Several are available in kit form that includes everything you need to install the unit in your vehicle: hoses, gauges, cables & controls.